Skip to content

 The file persists internal OpenCms information, as currently, for example, login messages set via the sessions app.
 It should not be edited manually.

-The file contains settings concerned with the handling of VFS resources.
+The file contains settings concerning the handling of VFS resources.
 For example, resource loaders can be configured here, but also widgets for the content editor can be registered.

 To get an overview on all available options, consult the